asaidalaoui/IOS/GROUP13README.txt

 1. Implementation Contributions:
 Ali Darwiche - 33%
++Created core data for a goal
-+Updated core data with auto-update functionality +Front-end design for login/create account screens
++Updated core data for only one goal per day
++Edited majority of the front-end design of the screens

 Abderrahman Said-Alaoui - 33%
-+Available time left view feature (aka progress bar in weekly view) +WeeklyTaskTableViewControl
++Some of the goal functionality to the Add/Edit/Remove screen +Some of the goal functionality to the current and detailed goals screens +Edited some of the front-end design of the screens

 Keith Wong - 33%
-+Update available time feature +WeeklyTasksTableViewController and WeeklyTasksTableViewCell +Added icon images on the tab bar controller
++Some of the goal functionality to the Add/Edit/Remove screen +Some of the goal functionality to the current and detailed goals screens +Added application icon image

 Coffee - 1%
 +Stay Awake feature